jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 **FUNDRAISING**

-We’ll be raising funds for three mental health charities supporting the public and music community specifically:
+With the help of a grant from City of Sydney, we’ll be raising funds for three mental health charities supporting the public and music community specifically:

 [**Support Act**](https://supportact.org.au/) helps artists and music workers who are facing hardship due to illness, a mental health problem, injury or some other crisis.